acowley/roshask/README.markdown

 generating Haskell code from message definition files (see the ROS documentation for information on message types).

-See <http://github.com/acowley/roshask/wiki> for more information on getting started.
+See [the wiki](http://github.com/acowley/roshask/wiki) for more information on getting started.